Seikichi Toguchi: Establishment of Shorei-kan

 In 1954 Toguchi opened up the first Shorei-kan dojo (House of politeness and respect) in Koza City, Okinawa.
 The Shorei-kan dojo was very close to the American military base (Kadena Air Base) and the Americans showed a great interest in the martial arts.
 With an increasing western population in his dojo, Toguchi found it necessary to devise a progressive teaching method to overcome the language barrier.
 Expanding on Miyagi's vision, Toguchi further developed a system of progressive kata and added bunkai and kiso kumite to help explain application of the kata.
 Many of the early pioneers of Okinawan karate in the US studied with Toguchi.

 In 1956 the Okinawan Karate-Do Federation was formed and Toguchi was installed as a member of the board of directors.
 By 1960 Toguchi decided to move to mainland Japan to spread the art of karate and Shorei-kan.
 During the coming years he would move between Okinawa in the winter and Tokyo in the summer.
 He first practiced outdoors at the Hikawa Shrine where he developed the kata Hakutsuru No Mai.
 In 1962 the first Shorei-kan dojo was opened in Tokyo in Meguro Borough and in 1966 Shorei-kan Hombu Dojo Tokyo was built with the help of Tamano Construction (founded by Toshio Tamano's father).

 Although there were Shorei-kan students and instructors already in the US, such as Jay Trombley in Texas, Shoichi Yamamoto of the University of Kansas and John Roseberry in Nebraska, Toguchi sent Ichiro Takahata to the US in 1968 as the representative of Shorei-kan and to establish a USA headquarters.
 Robert L Willingham and Bill Mays were of great assistance in helping the Oklahoma Shoreikan Goju Ryu style become established in Oklahoma and the region.

 In 1969 Akira Kawakami travelled to New York City and joined Thomas Bodie at his uptown dojo and later moved to Oklahoma.
 That same year Toshio Tamano also came to New York City and it was decided then that the USA headquarters would be established with him in New York.
 Kow Loon Ong was instrumental in helping the headquarters get started.
 In 1972 Toguchi sent Tomoaki Koyabu to Canada to teach Shoreikan.
 Over the following years Toguchi and his wife Haruko Toguchi traveled numerous times to both Canada and the US.
 Later on Tamano moved to Milan, Italy to spread Shorei-kan throughout Europe and Scott Lenzi is now the representative of the U.S. and South America.
 Vic Hargitt is the representative for Canada.
 Haribabu represents Asia and Vahitha Haribabu represents India.

 Vic Hargitt was the last person to receive the Shihan title from Toguchi in June 1997 and was also the last person to be given certification by a member of the Toguchi family.
 This was for the rank of Rokudan, July 2004.

 Death

 Toguchi died at the age of 81.
-He was the last living Okinawan to receive the title of bushi, a title also held by his teacher, Chojun Miyagi.